 - INVLPG.
 The INVLPG instruction causes a VM exit if the "INVLPG exiting" VM-execution control is 1. - INVPCID.
-The INVPCID instruction causes a VM exit if the "INVLPG exiting" and "enable INVPCID" VM-execution controls are both 1. - LGDT, LIDT, LLDT, LTR, SGDT, SIDT, SLDT, STR.
-These instructions cause VM exits if the "descriptor-table exiting" VM-execution control is 1. - 5.
-Under the dual-monitor treatment of SMIs and SMM, executions of VMCALL cause SMM VM exits in VMX root operation outside SMM.
-See Section 29.15.2. - "Enable INVPCID" is a secondary processor-based VM-execution control.
-If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the "enable INVPCID" VM-execution control were 0.
-See Section 24.6.2. - "Descriptor-table exiting" is a secondary processor-based VM-execution control.
+The INVPCID instruction causes a VM exit if the "INVLPG exiting" and "enable INVPCID" VM-execution controls are both 1.3 - LGDT, LIDT, LLDT, LTR, SGDT, SIDT, SLDT, STR.
+These instructions cause VM exits if the "descriptor-table exiting" VM-execution control is 1.4

+^{1.} An execution of GETSEC in VMX non-root operation causes a VM exit if CR4.SMXE[Bit 14] = 1 regardless of the value of CPL or RAX.
+An execution of GETSEC causes an invalid-opcode exception (#UD) if CR4.SMXE[Bit 14] = 0.

+^{2.} Under the dual-monitor treatment of SMIs and SMM, executions of VMCALL cause SMM VM exits in VMX root operation outside SMM.
+See Section 34.15.2.

+^{3. &}quot;Enable INVPCID" is a secondary processor-based VM-execution control.
+If bit 31 of the primary processor-based VM-execution control is 0, VMX non-root operation functions as if the "enable INVPCID" VM-execution control were 0.
+See Section 24.6.2.

+^{4. &}quot;Descriptor-table exiting" is a secondary processor-based VM-execution control.
 If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the "descriptor-table exiting" VM-execution control were 0.
 See Section 24.6.2.